 The success of students in obtaining employment is important to a number of parties on the college campus.
 In addition to the students themselves, these parties include the professionals who work in the Career Development Office, in admissions, development, and alumni relations offices, and you, the faculty.

 You play a direct role in the employment process for new graduates.
 Usually, your role and that of the career development practitioner are complementary.
 Occasionally, however, helping students in their job searches can result in unanticipated illegal or unethical actions.

 The National Association of Colleges and Employers (NACE), to which a great number of academic and hiring institutions belong, provides a set of ethical standards for guiding the job-search process.
-Entitled Principles for Professional Conduct for Career Services & Employment Professionals, these standards are based on notions of fairness, truthfulness, non-injury, confidentiality, and lawfulness.
+Entitled Principles for Professional Practice, these standards are based on notions of fairness, truthfulness, non-injury, confidentiality, and lawfulness.
 In its foreword, the Principles document notes that colleges and employers share the common goal of "achieving the best match between the individual student and the employing organization."